tien/reactive-dot/.changeset/fast-pans-drum.md

 "@reactive-dot/core": minor
 ---

-- Introduced a new function to retrieve the best or finalized block.
-- Added an experimental function for extracting extrinsics from a block.
+Added a function to retrieve the best or finalized block and introduced an experimental feature for extracting extrinsics from a block.